jlleongarcia/jlleongarcia/content/docs/Dev/dev-web.md

 {{< details title="Free SSG Deployment 📌" closed="true" >}}

-* With Firebase, the Free Tier allows for up to 10GB for ppl to download your content.
+* With **Firebase**, the Free Tier allows for up to 10GB for ppl to download your content.
   * Per month, and at least at the time of writing.
 This might (or not) change.

 ```sh